-That’s already the case in the United States and the European Union, where governments have passed strong consumer protection laws for air passengers.
-We believe Canadians deserve no less.
-When something goes wrong, Canadians should know their rights and how to claim them.
+The United States and the European Union long ago put in place strong consumer protection laws for air passengers.
+We believe Canadians deserve no less, so that when something goes wrong, you know what your rights are and how to claim them.

 The new system is far from perfect, but also much better than what we had before.
 For the first time, Canadians will have standardized, publicly accessible passenger rights.

 - Airlines must inform travellers in simple, clear and concise language what their rights are on all itinerary-related documents and messaging;

 - Overbooking: Compensation up to $2,400 for being involuntarily bumped from a flight and no cost re-booking;

 - Increases to an airline’s maximum liability on domestic flights for lost or damaged baggage to match current international flight limits and the requirement to refund any baggage fees paid;

 - Tarmac delays: Airlines are required to provide standard of treatment (access to toilets, heating/cooling, refreshments, etc.) beginning at the time of the delay.
 Airlines will also have to disembark passengers no later than 3 hours after the delay starts; and

 - Cash compensation for delays more than three hours and cancellations within the carrier’s control;